Relative R\'enyi Entropy Under Local Quenches in 2D CFTs: Relative R enyi entropy and entanglement wedge

-Therefore, the collision relative entropy can produce a Bures-like metric proportional to the AdS metric on a time slice and precisely reproduce the expected entanglement wedge from quantum information in 2D holographic CFTs.
+Therefore, the collision relative entropy can produce a Hellinger metric proportional to the AdS metric on a time slice and precisely reproduce the expected entanglement wedge from quantum information in 2D holographic CFTs.